women are so preoccupied with worrying about their babies after

 bold women admit that they experience increased constipation after

-around your child and then giving birth, contributes to the hemorrhoids.
+your child and then giving birth, contributes to the hemorrhoids.

 The use of over-the-counter treatments may alleviate the swelling